wp-plugins/terms-of-use-2/readme.txt

 == Screenshots ==
 1. The settings page.
-2. The agreement page.
+2. The agreement page in the admin.
 Privacy Policy has been left blank in the example.
-3. The welcome page seen after term acceptance.
+3. The welcome page seen after term acceptance in the admin.

 == Changelog ==
 = 1.11.3 =